Structural dynamics of a model of amorphous silicon: Dynamics of fluctuations in sample shapes

 Double logarithmic plots of the mean-square displacements reveal that the dynamics of $V$, $B_1$ and $B_2$ is no longer diffusive, i.e., they are anomalous, at long times.
 Assuming that the $\text{MSD}_V(\tau)$, $\text{MSD}_{B_1}(\tau)$ and $\text{MSD}_{B_2}(\tau)$ increase as a power-law in $\tau$ at long times, we compute the effective exponents for these variables, collectively denoted by $Q$, as

-An example plot for $\alpha_Q$ is shown for $N=423$ in Fig. \ref{Talpha}(a)-(c) below.
+An example plot for $\alpha_Q$ is shown for $N=423$ in Fig. \ref{Talpha}(a)-(c) above.
 The exponents we find are dependent on temperature (shown in Fig. \ref{Talpha}(d)).
-It seems to us that lower temperature leads to lower subdiffusion exponent, even though measuring exact exponents properly is difficult gi ven long run times.
+It seems to us that lower temperature leads to lower subdiffusion exponent, even though measuring exact exponents properly is difficult given long run times.
 The approximate exponents for each quantities at various temperature are list in Tab. \ref{Tab_alpha}.